buildpacks-community/kpack/docs/image.md

       revision: main
 ```

-### Sample Image with hosted zip or jar as a source
+### Sample Image Resource with hosted zip or jar as a source

 ```yaml
 apiVersion: kpack.io/v1alpha2